 Does that sound too idealistic?
 What if there’s sociological proof that the answers to the questions in the above paragraph is yes?

-Solnit explores these and other questions in her book, A Paradise Built in Hell.
+Solnit explores these and other questions in A Paradise Built in Hell.
 In it she discusses the aftermath of major disasters.
 The focus is primarily on the 1906 San Francisco and 1985 Mexico City earthquakes, 1917 Halifax munitions blast, the 9/11 terrorist attacks, and Hurricane Katrina in 2005.

 By nature we’re self centered beings.
 But we also have the capacity to do good to one another.
 In times of trouble we have a sense of self preservation that brings out the best in us.